-The Heritage Society have a permanent display near the school library – this is a special addition to our learning and helps to us understand and celebrate our roots.
+The Heritage Society has a permanent display near the school library – this is a special addition to our learning and helps us to understand and celebrate our roots.

 We have close links with Holy Trinity Church and church members often lead special assemblies.
 At Christmas, some of our concerts are hosted in the church making it an extra special occasion.

 The local Co-op supports the school in numerous ways and regularly donate healthy fruits for sports days.

 The village library plays a significant role in the village and opens its doors to foundation stage in their regular visits.
 Volunteers from the library also come to school to lead story sessions and assemblies.